XOOMAR

 Generative AI changes the cost profile, but in a bounded way.
 A human asks for an incident summary or translation layer, the model responds, then waits.
 Usage is tied to human pacing.

-Agentic AI removes that pacing.
+AI keyboard agents and other forms of agentic AI remove that pacing.
 Give it a goal, such as “determine if this server is compromised,” and it can run a multi-step loop: call APIs, parse logs, evaluate payloads, write follow-up queries, and feed that context back into the model again and again.

 Security AI layer Typical role Cost behavior